NOUIY/aws-cdk-guide/v2/projects.md

 ```

 **src/test**
-Directory containing your test files\.
+Directory containing your test files.
 The following is an example:

 ```
 package com.myorg;